Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 **Engineering Personnel:** Any and all applicable personnel that, when speaking outside of Nova Corporation’s sites, have access to or, when speaking inside Nova Corporation’s sites, are on the Engineering Department team.

 ## **Section 2: Base Law**
 > Universal Corporation Legislation that, due to its fundamental nature, is required to take precedence over all otherwise stated clauses in other sections.

-1) Classification - X is the highest ranking clearance in the Nova Corporation.
-The corporation was created entirely to serve members ranking Classification - X, henceforth shortened to the Class-X Overwatch.
-These Articles of Service are not bound to the Class-X Overwatch, and management of the Class-X Overwatch is outside the scope of this document.
+1) Classification - X is the highest-ranking clearance in the Nova Corporation.
+The Classification - X shortened is Class - X Overwatch.
+The Articles Of Service is not bound to the Class - X Overwatch, and management of the Class - X Overwatch is outside this document.

-2) Classification - O is the second highest clearance in the Nova Corporation.
-Members ranking Classification - O, henceforth shortened to the Site Overwatch, are entrusted with access to a majority of the Nova Corporation’s entities and personnel.
-Because of their responsibilities, all members with the rank of Classification - O are required to maintain permanent loyalty to the Nova Corporation, from promotion to departure.
+*a) Classification - O is the second-highest rank in the Nova Corporation and has the access to the Nova Corporation resources.
+Henceforth shortened to the Site - Overwatch.*

-3) Classification - A is the highest rank available without reaching administrative levels of control, and is granted to personnel who usually hold high ranks within departments, or their sub-departments.
+*b) Classification - A is the highest achievable rank available without reaching administrative controls, this rank is usually granted to those who reach a high rank in a department or division.*

-4) Classification - B, Classification - C, and Classification - D are ranks with no special privileges, other than higher classifications being granted more access to more documents and areas.
+*c) The classification group ‘D - B’ are ranks with no concessions; omitting that higher classifications have been granted more access to documents & locations.*

-5) Classification - E is a delegation rank given to personnel who are found to have broken the Articles of Service, or otherwise ordered by the Class-X Overwatch.

-6) Any and all Corporation documents and laws are deemed publicly visible for anyone unless otherwise stated in a subclause below.
+2) All deemed Nova Corporation documents & laws are deemed visible to corporation personnel unless aforementioned in these Sub-clauses:

-*a) A document may be restricted if it is internal to a department or subdivision, restriction depending on the Class-X of that particular department.
-The Class-X of that department may also grant permission to members outside of their department or subdivision.*
+*a) Documents may be confined to internal departments or divisions; and classifications for that document.
+Class-X may grant the authorization to view documents inaccessible to that classification or department.*

-*b) A document may be temporarily restricted by the Class-X Overwatch motion / law.
-This includes evidence against any member of the Corporation, regardless of rank.*
+*b) Documents may be temporarily restricted if said by the Class - X.*

-*c) A document may be restricted if it is considered a guide (See clause a) or contains classified development information.*
+*c) A document may be restricted if considered a ‘guide’ to an internal department or division or contains development information.*

-*d) A document may be restricted if directly ordered by the Class-X Overwatch.*
+*d) A document may be ‘temporarily’  restricted by the Class - X Overwatch for any reason.*

-7) When detailing any actions “On-Site”, the Articles of Service is only bound upon states considered as “public servers”.
-States considered “private servers” are unbounded by the Articles of Service, and may have separate clauses only for actions “On-Site”.
+3) Classification - E is the delegation rank given as seen fit to anyone who has been found to have broken the Articles of Service.

+4) When considering any action ‘On-Site’, the Articles Of Service Is only bound on ‘public servers’.
+The Articles Of Service is exempt only from ‘private servers’.

-8) At no point may ANY Nova Corporation Personnel trap players in their spawn.
-Any sort of Spawn Trapping can result in a minimum of a 1 day C-E sentence and a Server Ban.
+5) At no point may ANY Nova Corporation Personnel trap players in their spawn.
+Any sort of Spawn Trapping can result in a minimum of a 1 day C-E sentence and or a ban.

-9) Classification of "High Rank" or commonly referred to as "High Command" is bestowed upon the following ranks of each department.
+6) Classification of "High Rank". or commonly referred to as "High Command" is bestowed upon the following ranks of each department.

+*a) Department of Operations Personnel ranking “Drone”.*

-*a) Regulations Department personnel ranking "Division Overseer" through "Chief Regulating Official".*
+*b) Regulations Department personnel ranking "Division Overseer" through "Chief Regulating Official".*

-*b) Innovation Department personnel ranking "Head innovator" and "Expert Innovator".*
+*c) Innovation Department personnel ranking "Head innovator" and "Expert Innovator".*

-*c) Security Corps personnel ranking "Security Major" through "Captain".*
+*d) Security Corps personnel ranking "Security Major" through "Captain".*

-*d) Engineering Department personnel ranking "Brach Associate Director" through "Foreperson".*
+*e) Engineering Department personnel ranking Director of Engineering" through "Foreperson".*

-10) Classification of "High Command" or commonly referred to as "Directorate" is bestowed upon the following ranks of each department.
+7) Classification of "High Command", or commonly referred to as "Directorate" is bestowed upon the following ranks of each department.

+*a) Department of Operations personnel ranking “Class - X Commandant” through “Executive Drone”.*

-*a) Regulations Department personnel ranking "Overseer" through "Assistant Director".*
+*b) Regulations Department personnel ranking "Overseer" through "Assistant Director".*

-*b) Innovation Department personnel ranking "Overseer" through "Deputy Director".*
+*c) Innovation Department personnel ranking "Overseer" through "Deputy Director".*

-*c) Security Corps personnel ranking "General" through "Commander".*
+*d) Security Corps personnel ranking "General" through "Commander".*

-*d) Engineering Department personnel ranking "Chairperson" and "Board of Directors".*
+*e) Engineering Department personnel ranking "Chairman" through “Associate Director”.*

-11) Any and all Foreign/Visiting Personnel representing other groups are considered as VIPs on-site at that given time.
-They are also considered to be treated with priority over Corporation Personnel ranking below Classification - A. Foreign Personnel may be escorted by Regulations Personnel in the division "Liaison Ancillary" and Security Personnel in the Task Force Detachment "The Armed Gentleman" if necessary.
+8) All representatives from other groups are considered VIPs on-site at that given time.
+Foreign Personnel may be escorted by Liaison Ancillary Personnel and Security Corps Task Force Detachment “The Armed Gentlemen” if necessary.